robjohnnoble/ModesOfEvolution/README.md

-# Example data from paper "Spatial structure governs the mode of tumour evolution"
+# Data and code for the paper "Spatial structure governs the mode of tumour evolution"

+The `ImageAnalysis` folder contains code and data related to image analysis of tumour histology slides.
-Each folder contains the input and output files from an instance of the [demon model](https://github.com/robjohnnoble/demon_model).

-Output can be analysed using functions in the [demonanalysis R package](https://github.com/robjohnnoble/demonanalysis).
+Within `ModelOutput`, each folder contains the input and output files from an instance of the [demon model](https://github.com/robjohnnoble/demon_model), which can be analysed using functions in the [demonanalysis R package](https://github.com/robjohnnoble/demonanalysis).
 For example, the following R code will draw a Muller plot, tumour clone grid, and clonal origin times plot:
 ``` r
 install.packages("devtools")
 library(devtools)